Please enter your details below to request a viewing on this property.

 This unique seven bedroom barn combines the period charm of a grade 2 listed cob barn with the benefits contemporary modern architecture.
 The lovingly restored conversion has been completed with oak sourced from the property’s own woodland and with full height windows and a mezzanine floor to the living area, the spacious living accommodation is light and contemporary.
 The property is situated close to hamlet of Crockernwell which is located just a mile from Cheriton Bishop, enjoying local amenities such as a primary school, doctor’s surgery, post office, pub etc, Crockernwell is also within 13 miles of the cathedral city of Exeter and benefits from bus links to the centre.
 Access is via a farm track, approximately ½ mile and is shared between this property and the two neighbouring homes, providing an idyllic ‘away from it all’ setting.

 Internally, the accommodation comprises an entrance hallway with stairs down to the useful basement, as well as the impressive farmhouse kitchen breakfast room, a spacious living room, downstairs shower room, utility room and guest bedroom.
 Upstairs is the master en-suite, along with 5 further bedrooms (one more including an en-suite), and the family bathroom.
+Three of the bedrooms are linked by partition walls, which could be removed to create larger bedrooms if required.
 There is a driveway immediately in front of the main barn, leading to a further former traditional Devon threshing barn and roundhouse, with its own farmyard.
 There is a further modern agricultural barn with access directly to the property’s land which extends to approximately 10 acres in total

 With such substantial living accommodation, the outside space and fantastic location, internal viewing for this property is highly recommended.full description

 Entrance Porch (6' 9'' x 5' 1'' (2.045m x 1.549m))